hypered/refli.be/pages/fr/blog/introducing.md

 more importantly Refli itself should grow.

-On top of those layers we have to build additional features (such as user accounts for individuals or companies, search interface, saving results, managing multiple computations over time, ...).
+On top of those layers we have to build additional features (such as user accounts for individuals or companies, search interface, saving results or offering them as PDFs, managing multiple computations over time, ...).

 Depending on interests, we might want to focus on different things in the future.
 For instance this could be Lex Iterata (i.e. legislative texts), or on some other core aspect of Refli.
-For instance by offering its own raw computational capabilities over a network API, before turning it into a standalone product for end-users.
+For instance we can offer the raw computational capabilities of Refli over a network API, or instead turn it into a user-facing standalone product.

-If what we're building is of interest to you, get in touch; we'd love to talk to you.
+We have a software developer profile but we are not specialized in human resources management, salaries or legal topics.
+If what we're building is of interest to you, please get in touch, we'd love to talk to you.